How to Get a Trade Show Attendee List in 2026

 - Checking comments on the event's official LinkedIn posts

-The catch: Manual LinkedIn searching works, but it takes 4+ hours per event.
-You are also limited by LinkedIn's algorithm -- you only see a fraction of the people who posted.
-For teams covering 10+ events per quarter, this approach does not scale.
+The reality: This works, but it eats 4+ hours per event.
+You're also limited by LinkedIn's algorithm, which only surfaces a fraction of the people who actually posted.
+For teams covering 10+ events per quarter, this falls apart fast.

 Method 3: Use the Official Event App

 Many trade shows in 2026 offer official event apps (built on platforms like Swapcard, Brella, or Whova) that include attendee directories.
-If you are registered for the event, you can often browse attendee profiles and filter by company, title, or industry.
+If you're registered, you can often browse attendee profiles and filter by company, title, or industry.

 How it works: